python/typing/docs/spec/qualifiers.rst

 The metadata provided by ``Annotated`` can be used for either static analysis or at runtime.
-If a library (or tool) encounters an instance of ``Annotated[T, x]`` and has no special logic for metadata ``x``, it should ignore it and simply treat the type as ``T``.
+If a library (or tool) encounters an instance of ``Annotated[T, x]`` and has no special logic for metadata ``x``, it should ignore it and simply treat the annotation as ``T``.
 Thus, in general, any :term:`type expression` or :term:`annotation expression` may be wrapped in ``Annotated`` without changing its meaning.
 However, type checkers may choose to recognize particular metadata objects and use them to implement extensions to the standard type system.

-``Annotated`` metadata may apply either to the type or to the symbol being annotated, or even to some other aspect of the program.
+``Annotated`` metadata may apply either to the base expression or to the symbol being annotated, or even to some other aspect of the program.

 Consuming metadata